GrahamStrickland/burden_numerical_analysis/README.md

 I have tested code with various examples from the textbook and mostly seem to reproduce the correct results.

-Still need to add file input/output.
+One major difference from the textbook code is that I still need to add file input/output.
+For now, all output is to the console in the form of tables where appropriate.

 The structure of the code is also very much derived from the C programs mentioned above, and may not be very "Pythonic".

+Makes use of Numpy for some algorithms but I have tried to use only the Math module where possible.